-Angel, of Buffy the Vampire Slayer and Angel, admits that he once found a ballet so incredible he cried.
+Angel of Buffy the Vampire Slayer and of his own series, admits that he once found a ballet so incredible he cried.
 Back when he was still the soulless Badass Angelus.
 Angelus also likes to draw, though admittedly most of his drawings are meant to be left behind to creep out his adversaries.
 Still, there's no evidence that he had any artistic talent until after losing his soul (and being immortal gives one lots of time to practice).
 Finally, at a karaoke bar where you sing to reveal your soul to someone who will then read your destiny, he picks Barry Manilow's "Mandy", because he thinks it's "pretty".

 Angel: There's just one thing...
 I never told anybody this, but I liked your poems.

 Gunn also became quite the fan of the ballet when he went to see it.

 Gunn: I was cool before I met y'all.

 In Arrested Development, the Scary Black Man bounty hunter ICE (a recurring character) got into bounty-hunting to jumpstart his first love...a professional catering business.
 Although he's not a terribly effective bounty hunter, he is more than capable of beating people up and looking intimidating.

 Barney in Barney Miller often wears a pink dress-shirt, as does Sgt.
 Wojciehowicz.